 Her dream is to turn her photography craft and passion into a profitable online business.

-There are lots of her and similar women like her online.
+There are lots similar women like Sam online.

-On the other hand, another online business branding and marketing professional may be targetting men 35-45 years old who are interested in building an online business that sells and buys and sells real estate online.
+On the other hand, another online business building and marketing professional may target men 35-45 years old.
+Men who are interested in building an online business that sells and buys real estate online.
 His name is Tim.